 MELISSA BLOCK, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Melissa Block.

 NPR's Dina Temple-Raston reports.

-Mr. GERSON BORRERO (Columnist, El Diario La Prensa): Shocked, surprised, incredulous.
+GERSON BORRERO: Shocked, surprised, incredulous.
 I just felt that there's got to be something wrong here.

-Ms. KIMBERLY MARTEN (Russian Intelligence Expert, Barnard College): Bureaucracies have a tendency to replicate themselves, and I would guess based on what we know that this was not a very high-level operation.
+KIMBERLY MARTEN: Bureaucracies have a tendency to replicate themselves, and I would guess based on what we know that this was not a very high-level operation.
 It was probably something that the Russian state had essentially forgotten about, and so that meant that it would just cook along on its normal path until somebody decided to stop it.

 TEMPLE: The FBI apparently did put a stop to it.
 It charged the people in the case with money laundering and failing to register as agents of a foreign government, not espionage because according to Marten they clearly weren't very effective.